-Reykjavík is the northernmost national capital in the world, and Iceland has more land covered by glaciers than in all of continental Europe, yet Iceland enjoys a much milder climate than its name and location straddling the Arctic Circle would imply.
+Reykjavik is the northernmost national capital in the world, and Iceland has more land covered by glaciers than all of continental Europe, yet Iceland enjoys a much milder climate than its name and location straddling the Arctic Circle would imply.
 A branch of the Gulf Stream flows along the southern and western coasts, greatly moderating the climate.
-This brings mild Atlantic air in contact with cold Arctic air, resulting in a climate that is marked by frequent changes in weather and storminess.
+This brings mild Atlantic air in contact with cold Arctic air though, resulting in a climate that is marked by frequent changes in weather and storminess.
 There is also more rainfall in the southern and western part than in the northern part of the island.
+As a result of the Gulf Stream, Iceland boasts a very temperate climate.
+Reykjavik has comparatively mild winters, with tempretures typically between 30-35 degrees Fahrenheit.
+The weather in Iceland is constantly changing, so you can easily experience wind, snow, sleet, and sunny skies in a single day, and despite so much variability, Icelanders continue with their normal routines, taking their bikes out in freezing rain or holding recess outside when it's sleeting.